 1. Fix mistakes on your report

 Your report contains information such as how much money you’ve borrowed and if you repay bills on time.
 If your credit report isn’t correct then your credit score won’t be either.
-If there is a mistake on your report, you will need to dispute the information.
+You should dispute any incorrect information.
 If it does turn out to be an error, the relevant credit reference agency has to correct it.
 Wrong addresses can also have a disproportionate impact so it’s worth checking those too!

 You’re legally entitled to a free copy of your annual credit report from each of the three major credit reporting agencies: Equifax, Experian and TransUnion.